-- Synapse

 - Excitatory synapse: increasing potential

 - Synaptic connection: plasticity

 - Inhibitory synapse: decreasing potential

-- new connections or migration of neurons
+Migration of neurons

-- Neurons also form new connections with other neurons

-- Sometimes entire collections of neurons can migrate from one place to another.

-- These mechanisms are thought to form the basis for learning in the brain.

-- A collection of simple cells can lead to thoughts, action, and consciousness.
+- Neurons also form new connections with other neurons - Sometimes entire collections of neurons can migrate from one place to another. - These mechanisms are thought to form the basis for learning in the brain. - A collection of simple cells can lead to thoughts, action, and consciousness.